INTRODUCTION: WHAT YOU NEED TO KNOW ABOUT SUEDE JACKETS

 Suede jackets can indeed be sensitive to moisture, including snow.
 To protect your suede leather jacket in snowy conditions, consider the following tips:

 Prevention: Apply a suede protector spray before wearing your jacket in snowy weather.
-This protective spray will help create a barrier that keeps away moisture and stains.
-Be sure to reapply the suede protector spray periodically, as it can wear off over time.
+This will create a protective barrier that helps repel moisture and stains.
+Be sure to reapply the protector periodically, as it can wear off over time.

 Avoid Prolonged Exposure: While it's okay to wear your suede jacket in light snow or drizzle, try to avoid prolonged exposure to heavy snowfall or rain.
 If you get caught in a snowstorm, shake off any excess snow immediately and allow the jacket to air dry naturally, away from direct heat sources.